Cannedfood/WonkyWidgets/Readme.md

 # Widget toolkit thing

+**EVERYTHING IN THIS REPOSITORY IS WORK IN PROGRESS AND SHOULD NOT BE USED IN PRODUCTION CODE**

 This is a widget toolkit I created for my game engine.
 As such it is easily embeddable with almost every graphics API.
 (I will also write implementations for all OpenGL versions)